Body Panel Repair - Filling and Sanding

 Applying Body Filler

 A plastic spreader and a piece of cardboard will work, but a plastic mixing board or a scrap of plexiglass is better because it won't absorb some of the polyester resin from the filler.
-I prefer to use a piece of square sheet metal.
-Apply in thin layers and sand material between layers.
+I have a piece of square sheet metal that I use over and over again.

 Shaping/Sanding